dylanized/minimos-reset/README.md

 Features:

-- reset browser inconsistencies
+- sets the proper box model and other global settings
 - provide default styles for all elements
+- removes browser quirks and inconsistencies
-- responsive images and videos
+- enables responsive images and videos
-- responsive typography
+- enables responsive typography and "rem" scaling
 - and more

 Inspired by: